Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Model Evaluation

 \subsection{Data Generation and Simulation Step}

-We carried out the below steps for the simulation study of the proposed LBGM for each condition in Table \ref{tbl:simu_design}: \begin{enumerate} \item Generate growth factors of the two longitudinal processes simultaneously with the prespecified mean vector and variance-covariance matrix shown in Table \ref{tbl:simu_design} using the R package \textit{MASS} \citep{Venables2002Statistics}, \item Generate the time structure with $J$ waves $t_{j}$ as defined in Table \ref{tbl:simu_design}, add a uniform disturbance around each wave and obtain individual measurement occasions $t_{ij}\sim U(t_{j}-\Delta, t_{j}+\Delta)$, \item Calculate factor loadings for each individual of each construct from the pre-specified relative growth rates and individual measurement intervals, \item Calculate the values of the bivariate repeated measurements from the growth factors, factor loadings, the variance-covariance structure of residuals, \item Implement the proposed LBGM on the generated data set, estimate the parameters, and construct corresponding $95\%$ Wald CIs, \item Repeat Step $1$--Step $5$ until having $1,000$ convergent solutions. \end{enumerate}
+To evaluate the performance of the proposed parallel LBGMs, we conducted a simulation study according to the design presented in Table \ref{tbl:simu_design}.
+Each condition was replicated $1,000$ times to ensure a robust assessment.
+The steps for the simulation are outlined as follows: \begin{enumerate} \item \textbf{Growth Factor Generation:} Utilizing the \textit{MASS} R package \citep{Venables2002Statistics}, generate the growth factors for both longitudinal processes based on the pre-defined mean vector and variance-covariance matrix as specified in Table \ref{tbl:simu_design}.
+The \textit{MASS} package is used for its reliability in generating multivariate Gaussian samples. \item \textbf{Time Structure:} Generate the time structure with $J$ waves $t_{j}$ as defined in Table \ref{tbl:simu_design}.
+Add a uniform disturbance following $U(t_{j} - \Delta, t_{j} + \Delta)$ around each wave to obtain individual measurement occasions $t_{ij}$. \item \textbf{Factor Loadings Calculation:} Compute the factor loadings for each individual of each construct, using the relative growth rates and individual measurement intervals. \item \textbf{Measurement Value Computation:} Calculate the values of bivariate repeated measurements, incorporating growth factors, factor loadings, and the pre-defined residual variance-covariance structure. \item \textbf{LBGM Implementation:} Execute the proposed LBGM model on the generated dataset, estimating the model parameters and constructing $95\%$ Wald confidence intervals. \item \textbf{Replication:} Repeat steps 1--5 until $1,000$ convergent solutions are obtained, as this number of replications provides a stable estimate of performance metrics such as bias and coverage probability. \end{enumerate}